Krixnaflx/Farah-v0.3/README.md

 ## Emoji Synchronisation

-Farah uses **application emojis** — emojis uploaded directly to the bot's Discord application — so they are available globally across every server without requiring a dedicated emoji server.
+Melon uses **application emojis** — emojis uploaded directly to the bot's Discord application — so they are available globally across every server without requiring a dedicated emoji server.

-On first start, if a `tempassets/` folder is present in the project root containing emoji images (`.webp` for static, `.gif` for animated), Farah automatically:
+On first start, if a `tempassets/` folder is present in the project root containing emoji images (`.webp` for static, `.gif` for animated), Melon automatically:

 1. Uploads every image to the bot's application emojis via the Discord API
 2. Updates `src/emojis.json` with the new emoji IDs